Why use a password generator?

 | Random 16 chars | k7#Qm9!xR2pL$wN4 | ~105 bits | Billions of years | Very strong |

-| 4-word passphrase | Correct-Horse-Battery-Staple | ~52 bits | Days to months | Fair |
+| 4-word passphrase | Correct-Horse-Battery-Staple | ~52 bits | Less than an hour | Fair |

-| 5-word passphrase + digits | Sloppily8-Rosy3-Unlocking8-Angelic4-Brisk7 | ~85 bits | Millions of years | Strong |
+| 5-word passphrase + digits | Sloppily8-Rosy3-Unlocking8-Angelic4-Brisk7 | ~85 bits | Hundreds of thousands of years | Strong |

 The ideal compromise for most users: a 16+ character random password stored in a manager, with a 5+ word passphrase as the master password.